EvanTich/dots/README.md

 [Packages](./pkglist.csv) are sorted in the following order: important → tools (including python, cargo, npm) → everyday software → themes → fun stuff

 ## After Running the Install Script
 Install computer-specific packages (like display drivers) and other things that fit your fancy (like `zsh-syntax-highlighting`).
-Start/enable services like `bluetooth.service`.
+Start/enable services like `bluetooth.service`, `fstrim.timer` if you have an SSD that supports discarding.
+Install microcode updates `amd-ucode` or `intel-ucode` (see the [wiki](https://wiki.archlinux.org/title/microcode)).

 ### Other Cool Things
 Another bar like `polybar`, or [yabar](https://github.com/geommer/yabar).